akyoto/q/docs/readme.md

 q build examples/hello --verbose
 ```

+## Language specification

+The work is currently being focused on the correctness of the compiler and the proper code generation for all architectures and operating systems.

+The language syntax is highly volatile at this point but you can take a look at the [examples](../examples) or the [tests](../tests) to get a perspective on the current status.

+Documentation for all language features will follow once the core systems are stable.

 ## Source overview

 This section is for contributors who want a high-level overview of the source code structure.